simonjisu/ML/README.md

     * In /DecisionTreeModel
 * Perceptron
     * In /Perceptron
-* Single, Two Layer Neural Network
+* Single, Two Layer Neural Network, MLP, RNN
     * In /NeuralNetwork
 * Gradient Descent Algorithms:
     * In /GD